Personalization in Serious Games and Gamification for Healthcare: A Three-Tiered Review of Models, Methods and Opportunities: Method

 \subsection{Inclusion Criteria and Study Selection}

 Figure~\ref{fig:rev:search} displays the number of publications identified, screened and excluded at each stage of the literature search and selection process.
-The structured search resulted in 126 articles from Web of Sciences and 47 articles from PubMed.
-After the removal of duplicate articles, 127 articles remained.
+The structured search resulted in 288 articles from Web of Sciences and 105 articles from PubMed.
+After the removal of duplicate articles, 297 articles remained.
 These articles were screened based on title and abstract.
-After this first screening, the full text of the remaining 67 articles was analysed.
-Two more records were identified from other sources based on the expertise of the authors.
-In total, 33 articles are included in this literature review.
-Articles were excluded from the analysis if they described a gamified solution or serious game that was not personalised (screening n=43, full-text n=16) or if it did not include a digital intervention (screening n=1, full-text n=7).
-Furthermore, papers were excluded from the results if the topic was incorrect (screening n=12, full-text n=2) or if they were the wrong publication type, namely reviews or editorials (screening n=1, full-text n=2).
-Two articles were excluded due to not being available in English and of 3 articles no full text was found.
-Next, 6 papers were excluded after full-text assessment due to lack of details on the used personalisation strategies.
-Finally, 2 papers that discussed different aspects of the same research have been included as 1 entry, and for 2 papers that reported the same research, the conference paper has been excluded.
-This brings the total of included articles to 31.
+After this first screening, the full text of the remaining 152 articles was analyzed.
+Seven more records were identified from other sources based on the expertise of the authors.
+In total, 50 articles are included in this literature review.
+Articles were excluded from the analysis if they described a gamified solution or serious game that was not personalized (screening n=80, full-text n=62) or if it did not include a digital intervention (screening n=13, full-text n=12).
+Furthermore, papers were excluded from the results if the topic was not health-related (screening n=36, full-text n=6) or if they were the wrong publication type, namely reviews or editorials (screening n=9, full-text n=2).
+Four articles were excluded due to not being available in English and of 13 articles no full text was found.
+Next, 13 papers were excluded after full-text assessment due to lack of details on the used personalization strategies.
+Finally, 2 papers that discussed different aspects of the same research have been included as 1 entry, and for 4 papers that reported the same research, the conference papers have been excluded (n=2).
+This brings the total of included articles to 50.